bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.7.3

+* Added autoCompleteDisableListener setting to disable the listener that immediately triggers a search when an auto complete location option is selected.
+* Added gestureHandling to mapSettings with cooperative as the default for mobile scrolling.
+* Fixed Handlebars targeting issue triggered by placing an unordered list within the location list template.

 ### Version 2.7.2

 * Added [callbackRegion](callbacks/callback-region.md) callback, which allows region to be set before being sent to the Google Maps Geocoding API.